transfer-agent-protocol/tap-cap-table/README.md

 ## Running the cap table

 Docker compose should have started the database.
+You'll need to update your `.env` files inside of both `chain` and at the root of the project.
+If you're a contributor working with us, you can get those values from our Bitwarden vault.

-Now you can start the server with:
+Once that's done, start the server with:

 ```sh
 yarn start